Finite state Mean Field Games with Wright-Fisher common noise: Abstract

 \section{Abstract}

-We restore uniqueness in finite state mean field games by adding a Wright--Fisher common noise.
-We achieve this by analyzing the master equation of this game, which is a second-order partial differential equation whose stochastic characteristics are the stochastic forward-backward system that describes the fixed-point condition of the mean field game; see \cite{CardaliaguetDelarueLasryLions}.
-We show that this equation, which is a non-linear version of the Kimura type equation studied in \cite{EpsteinMazzeo}, has a unique smooth solution.
-Among others, this requires a priori estimates of H\"older type for Kimura operators with merely continuous drift terms.
+We force uniqueness in finite state mean field games by adding a Wright--Fisher common noise.
+We achieve this by analyzing the master equation of this game, which is a degenerate parabolic second-order partial differential equation set on the simplex whose characteristics solve the stochastic forward-backward system associated with the mean field game; see Cardaliaguet et al. \cite{CardaliaguetDelarueLasryLions}.
+We show that this equation, which is a non-linear version of the Kimura type equation studied in Epstein and Mazzeo \cite{EpsteinMazzeo}, has a unique smooth solution whenever the normal component of the drift at the boundary is strong enough.
+Among others, this requires a priori estimates of H\"older type for the corresponding Kimura operator when the drift therein is merely continuous.